theayangupta/Price-Prediction-using-ML/README.md

 | XGB Regressor           |   0.789729 |              0.367932 |             0.286633 |                  0.535381 |
 | Random Forest Regressor |   0.807883 |              0.335513 |             0.261885 |                  0.511747 |
 | LGBM Regressor          |   0.836001 |              0.316359 |             0.223556 |                  0.472817 |

+I have deployed the project using Repl.it at: https://replit.com/@AyanGupta7/Price-Prediction#index.html